MyPureCloud/developer-center-blog/source/2022-04-21-Analytics-conversations-api-behavior/index.md

 category: 6
 ---

 Greetings everyone!
 The `/api/v2/analytics/conversations/details/query` is a useful API endpoint for viewing or monitoring conversations' details in your org.
 It offers the ability to query conversations extensively based on desired metrics.
-Due to the nature of conversations' data, the API endpoint's responses may look unusual. ​​In this article, I will describe the irregular behavior of the endpoint and also suggest ways you can make effective API calls.
+Due to the nature of conversations' data, the endpoint's responses may look unusual. ​​In this article, I will describe the irregular behavior of the endpoint and also suggest ways you can make effective API calls.

 For more information about the conversation details query endpoint, checkout the [details query documentation](https://developer.genesys.cloud/analyticsdatamanagement/analytics/detail/) on the developer center.